brson/wasm-opt-rs/notes.md

 - The scope of this project and what success would look like was well-defined, and small: bind `wasm-opt`, use it in `cargo-contract`.
-- The path to implement the project technically had few risks and unknowns.
+- The path to implementing the project technically had a few risks and unknowns.
 - The cost was modest: 30,000 USD.
 More about the cost below.

 But also: